Big 12’s Texas, Oklahoma make request to join powerhouse SEC

-Texas and Oklahoma made a request Tuesday to join the powerhouse Southeastern Conference, with SEC Commissioner Greg Sankey saying the league would consider it in the “near future.”
+Texas and Oklahoma made a request Tuesday to join the Southeastern Conference – in 2025 — with SEC Commissioner Greg Sankey saying the league would consider it in the ”near future.”

+The wheels are in motion for a monumental move in college sports, but the Longhorns and Sooners are not yet free agents.
+And it’s doubtful they want to wait until the contract that binds them to the Big 12 for four more years runs out to bolt to the SEC.

+It also might not be in the best interest of the Big 12 to have two lame ducks in the conference much beyond the 2021-22 school year.

+”It’s similar to a divorce, but it’s business relationship where multiple parties realize that they just can’t be together anymore,” said Darren Heitner, a sports and entertainment attorney based in Fort Lauderdale, Florida. ”You try to come to a resolution where perhaps nobody feels great about it, but at least there’s something where they feel as though they’re getting some fair value out of the equation.”

-A day after the Big 12 schools notified the league that they would not be extending an agreement that binds conference members to 2025, the schools publicly stated for the first time they want to join the SEC.
+A day after Oklahoma and Texas notified the Big 12 that they would not be extending a grant of media rights agreement past its 2025 expiration date, the schools publicly stated for the first time they want to join the SEC.

 Oklahoma and Texas sent a joint letter to Sankey, requesting ”invitations for membership to the Southeastern Conference starting on July 1, 2025.”